 For more information about the National Health Security Preparedness Index and its 2016 report, visit www.nhspi.org.

-Paul L. Kuehnert, DNP, RN, is assistant vice president of programs and a director leading the Foundation’s efforts to build connections between health, social sectors and health care to address the multiple factors—social, environmental, economic, behavioral and clinical care—that shape our health.
-Read his full bio.
+Paul L. Kuehnert is former assistant vice president of programs and a director who led the Foundation’s efforts to build connections between health, social sectors and health care to address the multiple factors—social, environmental, economic, behavioral and clinical care—that shape our health.